 Please allow 10 business days after we have received your complete application for your application completion status to be updated on the Applicant Self-Service Center.
 Applications are evaluated by the Admissions Review Committee after the due date.

-Evergreen's Master in Public Administration program is designed to create a learning community by admitting a class (cohort) of students to explore core concepts of public administration together.
+Evergreen's Master in Public Administration program is designed to create a learning community by admitting a cohort of students to explore core concepts of public administration together.
 Students may select a concentration in Public Policy or Tribal Governance based on their cohort, speak to us during the application process to determine your concentration.

 Applicants with less than one year of full-time work with significant responsibility in public or non-profit administration or in a public policy area will be required to complete a 2-credit internship while in the program.

 Olympia: Next accepting applications for Fall 2024.
 Begins every Fall.

 Tribal Governance: Next accepting applications for Fall 2024.
 Begins in Fall every other year during even-numbered years.